StanJulia/StanSample.jl/README.md

 ## Multi-threading and multi-chaining behavior.

-StanSample.jl v6 uses c++ multithreading in the `cmdstan` binary and requires cmdstan v2.28.2 and up.
+StanSample.jl v6 uses by default c++ multithreading in the `cmdstan` binary and thus requires cmdstan v2.28.2 and up.
 To activate multithreading in `cmdstan` this needs to be specified during the build process of `cmdstan`.
 I typically create a `path_to_cmdstan_directory/make/local` file (before running `make -j9 build`) containing `STAN_THREADS=true`.

-This means StanSample now supports 2 mechanisms for in paralel drawing samples for chains, i.e. on C++ level (using threads) and on Julia level (by spawing a Julia process for each chain).
+This means StanSample.jl v6 now supports 2 mechanisms for in paralel drawing samples for chains, i.e. on C++ level (using threads) and on Julia level (by spawning a Julia process for each chain).

 The `use_cpp_chains` keyword argument in the call to `stan_sampe()` determines if chains are executed on C++ level or on Julia level.
 By default, `use_cpp_chains=true`.